 If you file an insurance claim with your own company, you may be able to receive compensation for any damage to your car or any injuries you have suffered.
 Some of the damages you can claim include:

-- Medical bills – You can make a claim to cover any medical treatment you had to undergo as a result of the car accident.
+- Medical Bills – You can make a claim to cover any medical treatment you had to undergo as a result of the car accident.
 This can include bills for hospital appointments, transport to and from these appointments, and any bills for long-lasting injuries.

-- Lost wages – If you have been left unable to work as a result of the car accident, you can try to recover any wages you’ve lost as a result, including potential future earnings.
+- Lost Wages – If you have been left unable to work as a result of the car accident, you can try to recover any wages you’ve lost as a result, including potential future earnings.

-- Property damage – If your vehicle was damaged in the accident, you could recover property damage costs for vehicle repairs and repairs to any valuable items damaged inside the vehicle at the time of the accident.
+- Property Damage – If your vehicle was damaged in the accident, you could recover property damage costs for vehicle repairs and repairs to any valuable items damaged inside the vehicle at the time of the accident.

-- Wrongful death – A personal injury lawyer can help you file a wrongful death claim to cover funeral costs and a loss of consortium if you have lost a loved one in an accident.
+- Wrongful Death – A personal injury lawyer can help you file a wrongful death claim to cover funeral costs and a loss of consortium if you have lost a loved one in an accident.

 Even if your vehicle did not suffer any property damage in a car accident, our car accident lawyers could help you cover the costs of personal injuries you have suffered.
 For example, you may have been a cyclist or a pedestrian that has been injured as the result of a distracted driver.
 In this type of car accident case, we can help you file a compensation claim against the distracted driver to recover damages for your injuries.